Sustainable Gravel Garden Design, Stansted Essex

 The Design

-Gravel gardens work particularly well in sunny, free-draining spaces where traditional planting might struggle.
-The layout allows the planting to flow naturally through the space, creating a relaxed and immersive atmosphere while maintaining a clear underlying structure.
+The layout allows planting to flow naturally through the space, creating a relaxed and immersive atmosphere while still maintaining an underlying structure and rhythm throughout the garden.

 Planting